 Collaboration is a driving force in today’s organizations, but a lack of security can have a devastating and lasting impact.
 One click can result in a massive malware or ransomware incident and the loss of critical data.
-Workforce solutions must address the increased interconnectedness of internal teams, business partners, vendors, and customers and to protect the sensitive data of all parties.
+Workforce solutions must address the increased interconnectedness of internal teams, business partners, vendors, and customers to protect the sensitive data of all parties.

 Advanced Threat Protection for File Security

 Imagine that a vendor, who collaborates with your team, inadvertently uploads a file with malware into a team channel.
 If your employee opens the file, you’ll have a potential nightmare on your hands.
 With Microsoft’s Advanced Threat Protection (ATP) capabilities, the malware-infected file is immediately identified, quarantined, and monitored to prevent a malicious attack.

 As a company, you set the rules and policies to specify which data can be accessed through the app.
 If the device does not meet your criteria, or the authentication cannot be verified, no data will be sent to the device – preventing the user from accessing your data.

 Data Loss Protection (DLP)

 Your teams work hard and play hard.
 If one of your team members innocently distributes their AMEX number to the rest of the crew to go buy pizza, the Data Loss Protection feature will recognize the credit card number as sensitive information and alert the user to provide a justification before the message can be sent to the team.
 Without justification, the message won’t be sent, protecting not only company assets but also employee personal data.
 Other types of sensitive can also be identified, alerted, and prevented from distribution.

 Another threat often associated with Teams collaboration occurs when a guest user is allowed into your environment.
 This can be as a guest to a team or as a guest to a meeting.
 Securing the settings related to inviting guests to a team, how non-employees join meetings, and sharing documents with external people is critical to mitigate potential issues.